 Try to say goodbye the same way each time – consistency is key.
 Make your goodbye a message of love with a future-focus.
-Such as “I love you, have a great day, see you when I pick you up this afternoon”
+Such as, “I love you, have a great day, see you when I pick you up this afternoon”

 Encourage bravery with warmth.
-Briefly validate their emotions by saying “I know, it’s hard saying bye”, then continue to say your goodbye to them in a warm and loving tone
+Briefly validate their emotions by saying, “I know, it’s hard saying bye”.
+Then continue to say your goodbye to them in a warm and loving tone

 Act bravely yourself so your child does not see your own distress

 Reunite with your child in the same, warm way, every time.
-Again, the key is consistency.
+Again, the key is consistency

-There are a few instances where your child might benefit from some extra help with getting their worried thoughts more under control.
+There are a few instances where your child might benefit from extra help with getting their worried thoughts more under control.
 These might be:

-If your child is showing fear and distress at the time of separation which seems inconsistent with their developmental level or age
+If your child is showing fear and distress, at the time of separation, which seems inconsistent with their developmental level or age

-If your child seems worried about their loved ones being harmed or hurt while they are not with them.
+If your child seems worried about their loved ones being harmed or hurt while they are not with them

-To help children experiencing separation anxiety it is best to implement a dual approach, involving both the parent and the child.
+To help children experiencing separation anxiety it is best to implement a dual approach, involving the parent and the child.

 Parenting sessions: When a parent understands the worry cycle, they are more equipped to respond in ways that are helpful for their child.
 There are things that parents can do to help break the worry cycle, such as using the earlier goodbye tips.
-When a parent is knowledgeable, they are then able to look at the situation and implement positive changes to improve it.
+When a parent is knowledgeable they are able to look at the situation and implement positive changes to improve it.

 It is generally recommended to address worries sooner rather than later.
-Worries are negatively reinforcing, this means that the things we do to improve the worrying situation such as staying to comfort our child when saying goodbye, will make things harder in the long run.
+Worries are negatively reinforcing.
+This means that the things we do to improve the worrying situation such as staying to comfort our child when saying goodbye, will make things harder in the long run.
 In a nutshell, worries tend not to improve on their own.
 This can lead to your child developing different worries, and even lead to other psychological concerns, such as low mood, down the track.
 Therefore, you might like to try some of the strategies listed above to help your child if they are finding it hard saying goodbye.

 Little brains need lots of practice doing things in a new way, so it can take time to see big changes.
 If goodbyes are still tough after you’ve tried to improve them using the strategies in this article, you might like discuss with your Oac Campus Director or consider contacting Sydney Psychology Centre to help you and your child better manage goodbyes.